JohnAD/gittextdb/README.md

  - truth: data in the document that is the _sole_ _source_ of truth about the individual target.
- - reflection: data in the document that is a almost-live copy of the truth in other documents.
+ - reflection: data in the document that is a live copy of the truth in other documents.
  - cache: data in the document that is "eventually correct" copies of the truth in other documents.

 Neither "reflection" or "cache" need to be all of the truth.
-They can be limited segments of it per the schema.
+They can be limited subsets of it per the schema.

 In terms of this database, this means that writing to a single document's truth will: